Geographie-cites/mobiliscope/README.md

 # To cite the Mobiliscope

-[In English] : Mobiliscope, a geovisualization platform to explore cities around the clock. https://mobiliscope.cnrs.fr.
+*In English* Mobiliscope, a geovisualization platform to explore cities around the clock. https://mobiliscope.cnrs.fr.

-[In French] : Mobiliscope, un outil de geovisualistaion des villes à toute heure. https://mobiliscope.cnrs.fr.
+*In French* Mobiliscope, un outil de geovisualistaion des villes à toute heure. https://mobiliscope.cnrs.fr.

 You can also use our Digital Object Identifier (DOI) : doi:10.5281/zenodo.3628713

 [Mobiliscope v3](/img_v3.3.png?raw=true "")